 String concatenation means to append one string to the end of another string.
 SQL allows us to concatenate strings but the syntax varies according to which database system you are using.
-Concatenation can be used to join strings from different sources including column values, literal strings, output from user defined functions or scalar sub queries etc.
+Concatenation can be used to join strings from different sources including column values, literal strings, the output from user-defined functions or scalar sub-queries, etc.

 Oracle uses the CONCAT(string1, string2) function or the || operator.
 The Oracle CONCAT function can only take two strings so the above example would not be possible as there are three strings to be joined (FirstName, ' ' and LastName).
 To achieve this in Oracle we would need to use the || operator which is equivalent to the + string concatenation operator in SQL Server / Access.

 -- Oracle SELECT 'Happy' || ' ' || 'Birthday' As BirthdayGreeting

 MySQL uses the CONCAT(string1, string2, string3...) function.
 The above example would appear as follows in MySQL

 -- MySQL SELECT CONCAT('Happy', ' ', 'Birthday') As BirthdayGreeting

 MySQL can also be set to use the || operator for string concatenation.
 However, be aware if you set this then MySQL will treat || as a string concatenation operator rather than as a synonym for OR.
 This may affect other queries you may have already written that use ||.
 Here is an example of how to set the PIPES_AS_CONCAT option on @@SQL_mode.